kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this program parses servers in TSV format as input and displays the host address that did the most requests this command prints a confused smiley this command creates a file with the exact name given including the content
+this program parses servers in TSV format as input and displays the host address that did the most requests this command prints a confused smiley this command creates a file with the exact name given including the content this command prints all users and their home directories sorted by users